zeta1999/korali/docs/manual/using/basics.rst

 Korali Basics
 ***********************

 This document describes the basic concepts that make a Korali application.
-For example Korali applications, visit the :ref:`basic tutorials <examples>` section.

 Creating a Korali Experiment
 ========================================

 Korali provides a range of optimization and uncertainty quantification tools.
 To use these tools, a user needs to create a *Korali Experiment*.
-The following python code snippet shows how to load Korali's library and instantiate a new experiment (to use Korali in C++, visit this :ref:`tutorial <runningcxx>`):
+The following python code snippet shows how to load Korali's library and instantiate a new experiment:

 .. code-block:: python